Relations

 it supports:

-listing multiple one-to-many
+listing multiple

-listing multiple many-to-many
+many-to-many

-editing many-to-many
+many-to-many

-deleting records listed in one-to-many
+relations,deleting records listed in

-table (if you want to only remove the relation, you can just modify the target record)
+table (if you want to only remove the relation, you can just modify the target record)deleting relations in junction table of

-relation or deleting the target record of a many-to-many
+relation or deleting the target record of amany-to-many

-relation (it also deleted the relation in junction table)
+relation (it also deleted the relation in junction table)navigating to details view of a target relation,

-adding an existing record to a many-to-many
+adding an existing record to a

-relation or creating a new record which will be assigned to your many-to-many
+relation or creating a new record which will be assigned to yourmany-to-many

 relation.